-The resignation of the industry’s most famous analyst, Peter Sondergaard, over workplace behaviour is an opportunity for the whole industry to take stock.
+The resignation of the industry’s most famous analyst, Peter Sondergaard, over workplace behaviour is an opportunity for the whole industry to take online stock trading.
 I was interviewed by the Wall Street Journal for their report, and the grapevine is still buzzing with gossip about Sondergaard.
 However, the tensions and risks we have discussed above are not unique to him or to Gartner.
 Like other analyst firms, Gartner helps organisations to deal with risk.
 It has to mitigate and partially assume the risk.

 My doctoral research into the early years of Gartner found that its culture has always been sometimes one where brave and challenging positions have been taken.
 It’s produced stalking horses from its very beginning: hypotheses that had to be strong, rather than nuanced or accurate.
 Analysts have to be challenging and sometimes heroic but also seem comforting, reassuring and competent.
 The future is unknowable.
 Tech markets often refuse generalisation.
 As a result, analysts can sometimes take very challenging stances.